6 Menstrual Cups For Heavy Flow (2024)

 Key points:

-• The Venus Cup can hold approximately 30% more than the average large-sized menstrual cup – equal to 9 regular absorbency tampons!
+- The Venus Cup can hold approximately 30% more than the average large-sized menstrual cup – equal to 9 regular absorbency tampons.

-• The cup should last you at least 10 years.
+- The cup should last you at least 10 years.

-• They also offer a full refund if the cup isn’t comfortable after 2-3 periods (90 days guarantee).
+- You can get a full refund if the cup isn’t comfortable after 2-3 periods (90 days guarantee).

-• The cup has an invisible secondary rim with a slightly thicker silicone.
+- The cup has an invisible secondary rim with a slightly thicker silicone.
 There is also an inner ring for reinforcement.
 These features will help the cup to open after the fold is released.

 Best menstrual cup for: medium to high cervix and moderate/heavy flow